ymmiah/GlowMint-Muse/README.md

 Built exclusively with the **Google GenAI SDK**, it showcases the seamless integration of multimodal AI models.

+## ⚠️ Security & Architecture Warning

+**IMPORTANT: Client-Side Prototype**

+This application acts as a frontend-only prototype.
+It initializes the Google GenAI SDK directly in the browser using the API Key (`process.env.API_KEY`).

+-   **Do NOT deploy this code to a public production URL** without modification.
+-   Exposing your API key client-side allows malicious actors to extract it and consume your API quota.
+-   **Production Recommendation**: For a production deployment, you must move the logic in `services/geminiService.ts` to a secure backend server (Node.js, Python, Go) and proxy requests from the frontend.

 ## 🚀 Key Features

 ### 🧠 Gemini Muse (Creative Chat)